-LOTW, EQSL, etc: W9XY logs after 5 July '99, C6AXY, and full JY8XY logs available on LOTW.
-Note: HI7 operation of 2005 is NOT on LOTW as I only did paper logs. *I do NOT use E-QSL whatsoever.
+LOTW, EQSL, etc: W9XY logs (after 5 July '99), C6AXY, and JY8XY logs available on LOTW.
+Note: HI7 operation of 2005 is NOT on LOTW as I only logged on paper. *I do NOT use E-QSL whatsoever.
 (Sorry).

 Paper QSL manager ONLY for: C6AXY, KE9A/DU3, & JY4SK/JY5SK (and my portable HA, SM, & HI7 calls).